RodG23/RodG23/README.md

 # About Me:
 Hello World!
 My name is Rodrigo and I'm a Software Engineering graduate from University of Minho, currently pursuing my Master's degree in Software Engineering, specializing in Distributed Systems and Cryptography & Information Security.
-My academic journey has led me to develop a deep passion for building secure, scalable systems and exploring the fascinating world of cryptographic protocols.
-I'm particularly interested in how distributed systems can be designed to maintain security, consistency, and performance at scale.
+My academic journey has led me to develop a deep passion for building secure, reliable and scalable systems and exploring the fascinating world of cryptographic protocols.
+I'm particularly interested in how systems can be designed to maintain security, consistency, and performance at scale.
+Always eager to tackle complex problems and deliver effective solutions, thriving in collaborative environments with strong teamwork skills.

 ## Tech Stack: